SamuraiBarbi/jttw-ai/README.md

 **Jesus Take the Wheel**, an A.I. assistant for people like me

+## Terms To Know
+  * Prompt
+  * Model
+  * LLM
+  * Tokens
+  * VRAM
+  * OOM
+  * Quantize
 ## Required Reading
   * ### Prompt Engineering
-    We'll need to get up to speed with best practices for writing prompts that produce the intended responses from large language models.
+    We'll need to get up to speed with best practices for writing prompts that produce the intended responses from large language models ( LLM ).
 The best resource for this is the [Awesome GPT Prompt Engineering](https://github.com/snwfdhmp/awesome-gpt-prompt-engineering) repo.
 It's comprehensive collection of the best prompt engineering guides and information currated by the A.I. entheusiasts community.
 Read it.
   * ### Hardware Requirements
-    In order to run large language models locally hosted on our own machine/server we'll need to understand the hardware requirements, costs, and best available hardware options in accordance to our budget.
+    In order to run LLM locally hosted on our own machine/server we'll need to understand the hardware requirements, costs, and best available hardware options in accordance to our budget.
 The best resource for this is Tim Dettmers' comprehensive write up on [The Best GPUs for Deep Learning in 2023](https://github.com/snwfdhmp/awesome-gpt-prompt-engineering).
 Read it.
 If you can't be bothered to read it then refer to his charts [Best GPUs by Relative Performance](https://i0.wp.com/timdettmers.com/wp-content/uploads/2023/01/GPUS_Ada_raw_performance3.png?ssl=1), [Best GPUs by Relative Performance Per Dollar](https://i0.wp.com/timdettmers.com/wp-content/uploads/2023/01/GPUs_Ada_performance_per_dollar6.png?ssl=1), and [GPU Recommendation Chart](https://i0.wp.com/timdettmers.com/wp-content/uploads/2023/01/gpu_recommendations.png?ssl=1).

-    Tim's post specifically covers loading large language models into GPU memory ( VRAM ).
-He does not get into loading large language models into shared memory like MacBook Pros.
-Generally as of the time of me writing this the only methods of loading large language models and having fast responses are using GPU or MacBook.
-While we can load large language models with system memory ( RAM ) and run them on the systems CPU, it will be incredibly slow compared to the other two methods.
+    Tim's post specifically covers loading LLM into GPU memory ( VRAM ).
+He does not get into loading LLM into shared memory like MacBook Pros.
+Generally as of the time of me writing this the only methods of loading LLM and having fast responses are using GPU or certain models of MacBook that have large amounts of memory.
+While we can load LLM with system memory ( RAM ) and run them on the systems CPU, it will be incredibly slow compared to the other two methods.

 ## Components
 - ### [Ollama](https://ollama.ai/)